nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Note:** The `UiPart` class that UI components inherit from was removed the class diagram to reduce clutter.
+**Note:** The `UiPart` class that UI components inherit from was removed from the class diagram to reduce clutter.

 </box>